Environmental, Social and Governance (ESG)

 Working with regulated firms

-A key priority for the Authority is to understand how climate-related and environmental risks could manifest themselves in firms we regulate, with particular reference to our regulatory objectives, and in the context of our wider approach to risk-based supervision.
+A key priority for the Authority is to understand how risks related to the climate, environment and nature could manifest themselves in firms we regulate, with particular reference to our regulatory objectives, and in the context of our wider approach to risk-based supervision.

-As part of the Authority’s early strategy development, we have started to liaise with a cohort of larger firms, particularly those in the banking and insurance sectors, to better understand how climate and environmental risks feature in their thinking.
+As part of the Authority’s early strategy development, we have started to liaise with a cohort of larger firms, particularly those in the banking and insurance sectors, to better understand how climate, environmental and nature risks feature in their thinking.

 Common themes that have emerged so far include a focus on financial, reputational and regulatory risks, and the importance of culture.